 We Can Help You File a Hurricane Property Claim and with Disputed Claims

-If your home or business was severely damaged, it can take some time to gather the necessary paperwork.
+If your home or business was severely damaged during a tropical storm or hurricane, it can take some time to gather the necessary paperwork to file insurance claims.
 Sometimes an insurance company will deny or delay paying a claim because of a missing document or inadequate proof of losses.
 One of our hurricane property claim lawyers in Clearwater can lead you through this process to increase your chance of a successful claim the first time.

 In our experience, a hurricane property claim should include: